StephenLovell-dev/-sl-react-upcoming/README.md

 The following parameters can be added to the url, for page load time and speed profiling:

 - **dummy** This parameter can be used to load in dummy upcoming data instead of calling the now/next api.
 Can be set to 0 or 1, defaults to 0.
-- **ddelay** This parameter can be used to delat the call to fetch data, by default it is set to 0.
+- **ddelay** This parameter can be used to delay the call to fetch data, by default it is set to 0.
 Set to a millisecond value to delay the loading of the dummy data e.g. ddelay=600

 Further customisation
 The file App.js contains all the logic for the programme.
 It can be modified to change the styling of the Now/Next information or the DoG urls or any element of the page.